maxliu5/MA677/README.md

 # MA677
-For homework, project and class note
+For homeworks, projects and class notes

 Assignment 1 was wrote in rmd.
-For the following assignment, I will write in r.
+For the following assignments, I will write in r.